Fullaxx/webstore/README.md

 ```

 ## Client Examples using docker
-You can test the client docker images against a running server instance. \
+You can test the client docker images against a running server instance \
 The test server is hosted at webstore.dspi.org on ports 80 and 443:
 ```
 docker run -it -e WSHOST=webstore.dspi.org -e WSPORT=80 -e ALG=1 -e MSG=test fullaxx/webstore-post